zdravkov/kendo-docs/api/wrappers/jsp/colorPicker.md

 ### buttons `boolean`

-Applicable only for the HSV selector (that is, when
+Applicable only for the HSV selector (that is, when pallete is null).
+This specifies whether the "Apply" / "Cancel" buttons are to be displayed in the drop-down HSV picker.

 #### Example
     <kendo:colorPicker buttons="buttons">